 Three Top Tips

-1) Firstly, capability and capacity building is a thing.
+Capability and capacity building is a thing.
 It’s a legitimate endeavour, it’s a growth driver.
 That needs to be something that everyone in the organisation believes, everyone in the C-suite, especially the CMOs, CFOs, the CEOs.
 Capability building is a thing that demands attention and priority.

-2) Secondly is the how tool kit.
+The how tool kit.
 It’s super important to codify that common language and the common approach.
 That tool kit has to codify the tools, the framework, the platforms, that’s needed to ensure you are fit for today and the future.

-We’ve got a good line up for the next one where we’re actually starting to think about that team, starting to think about who you need as your wing person, assessing potential, how do you assess potential, how do you take risks on those that you are recruiting, when you see a spark but not necessarily that finished product and also, how do you promote diversity in order to improve that diversity of ideas, so, we’re going to be very much focused on that building of a team and who should be that first hire that you make.
+We’ve got a good line up for the next one where we’re actually starting to think about that team.
+Starting to think about who you need as your wing person, assessing potential, how do you assess potential?
+How do you take risks on those that you are recruiting?
+When you see a spark but not necessarily that finished product and also, how do you promote diversity in order to improve that diversity of ideas?
+So, we’re going to be very much focused on that building of a team and who should be that first hire that you make.
 And that will again apply if you’re a digital marketing manager with a budget for a new exec, or a new assistant or a new entrepreneur thinking about right, who’s going to be my new partner in crime?